JensKlimke/jk/README.md

 # Single Page Website on k3s with Pulumi

 This repository contains a minimal Pulumi setup for deploying a single-page website on a public server with k3s installed.
-The website is served over HTTPS using SSL/TLS certificates obtained from Let's Encrypt using Certbot.

 ## Quick Start